 We know the pantry is filled with hidden skin-care gems (coconut oil, olive oil and baking soda, to name a few), so the fact that honey is yet another shouldn’t be surprising.
 You probably already know that the sweet substance is great at combating colds and hydrating your hair, but there are several more benefits of putting honey on your face that will have you sticking around (literally and figuratively).

-And now, five benefits of using honey on your face.
+The five benefits of using honey on your face:

 1. It’s the perfect daily cleanser

 It might be time to ditch your daily face wash.
 Honey’s antioxidants, antiseptic and antibacterial properties make this ingredient a go-to for fighting acne.
 It’ll open your pores and get rid of those pesky blackheads while keeping your skin hydrated all day long.

 Just wet your face with warm water, use about a 1/2 teaspoon of honey and massage it onto your face in a circular motion.
 Work in your DIY cleanser for 30 seconds before rinsing it off and continuing your skin-care routine.

 2. It’s a natural exfoliator

 Say goodbye to irritated and itchy skin by using a honey face mask to gently exfoliate.
 You can also combine other remedies (avocado, lemon or apple cider vinegar) to upgrade the routine.